bit2shift/ubermakefile/README.md

 A single dependency.
 Used in invocations of `pkg-config <package> [--static] <--cflags ¦ --libs-only-L --libs-only-other ¦ --libs-only-l>`.

 ##### `static`
+A boolean value.
+Toggles the `--static` option of `pkg-config`.
+Basically, it toggles between static and dynamic linking against the `<package>`.

 ##### `build`